 Compliance benchmarks

 Compliance benchmarks use the mSCP baselines built into the Compliance Benchmark Engine.
 First, use a data source to fetch the rules for the baseline you want.
-Then create a benchmark that references those rules and targets your device group:
+Then create a benchmark that references those rules and targets your device groups:

 data "jamfplatform_cbengine_rules" "cis_lvl1" {